cisco-open/sdwan-lab-deployment-tool/README.md

 ## Getting Started

 ### Prerequisites
+Catalyst SD-WAN Lab Deployment Tool requires Linux or macOS system.
+To run is on Windows, please set up Linux VM/container or use [Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-Catalyst SD-WAN Lab tool requires Python 3.8 or newer.
+Catalyst SD-WAN Lab Deployment Tool requires Python 3.9 or newer.
 This can be verified by pasting the following to a terminal window:

-    % python3 -c "import sys;assert sys.version_info>(3,8)" && echo "ALL GOOD"
+    % python3 -c "import sys;assert sys.version_info>(3,9)" && echo "ALL GOOD"

 If 'ALL GOOD' is printed it means Python requirements are met.
 If not, download and install the latest 3.x version at Python.org (https://www.python.org/downloads/).